thescouser89/build-finder/README.md

 The `pnc-url` option must be set to a valid URL for your particular network if you want Pnc support.

-The `output-directory` option specifies the directory to use for output.
+The `output-directory` option specifies the directory to use for the output files.

 The `use-checksums-file` and `use-builds-file` options specify whether to load any existing `checksums.json` or `builds.json` file,